opal-project-dev/fluidity/packages/contracts/test-report.md

       ✓ LC deployment through the Factory reverts when the unlockTime is < 1 year from system deployment (50ms) ✓ Direct deployment of LC reverts when the unlockTime is < 1 year from system deployment (54ms) Funding LCs
-      ✓ LQTY transfer from LQTY deployer to their deployed LC increases the LQTY balance of the LC (397ms) ✓ LQTY Multisig can transfer LQTY to LCs deployed through the factory by anyone (168ms) Withdrawal attempts on funded, inactive LCs immediately after funding ✓ Beneficiary can't withdraw from their funded LC (346ms) ✓ LQTY multisig can't withraw from a LC which it funded (271ms) ✓ No one can withraw from a LC (78ms)
+      ✓ OPL transfer from OPL deployer to their deployed LC increases the OPL balance of the LC (397ms) ✓ OPL Multisig can transfer OPL to LCs deployed through the factory by anyone (168ms) Withdrawal attempts on funded, inactive LCs immediately after funding ✓ Beneficiary can't withdraw from their funded LC (346ms) ✓ OPL multisig can't withraw from a LC which it funded (271ms) ✓ No one can withraw from a LC (78ms)

-  Contract: Deploying the LQTY contracts: LCF, CI, LQTYStaking, and LQTYToken
+  Contract: Deploying the OPL contracts: LCF, CI, OPLStaking, and OPLToken
     CommunityIssuance deployment
       ✓ Stores the deployer's address
-    LQTYStaking deployment
+    OPLStaking deployment
       ✓ Stores the deployer's address
-    LQTYToken deployment
+    OPLToken deployment
       ✓ Stores the multisig's address
       ✓ Stores the CommunityIssuance address
       ✓ Stores the LockupContractFactory address
-      ✓ Mints the correct LQTY amount to the multisig's address: (64.66 million) ✓ Mints the correct LQTY amount to the CommunityIssuance contract address: 32 million ✓ Mints the correct LQTY amount to the bountyAddress EOA: 2 million ✓ Mints the correct LQTY amount to the lpRewardsAddress EOA: 1.33 million Community Issuance deployment
+      ✓ Mints the correct OPL amount to the multisig's address: (64.66 million) ✓ Mints the correct OPL amount to the CommunityIssuance contract address: 32 million ✓ Mints the correct OPL amount to the bountyAddress EOA: 2 million ✓ Mints the correct OPL amount to the lpRewardsAddress EOA: 1.33 million Community Issuance deployment
       ✓ Stores the deployer's address
       ✓ Has a supply cap of 32 million
-      ✓ Liquity AG can set addresses if CI's LQTY balance is equal or greater than 32 million  (393ms) ✓ Liquity AG can't set addresses if CI's LQTY balance is < 32 million  (367ms) Connecting LQTYToken to LCF, CI and LQTYStaking
+      ✓ Liquity AG can set addresses if CI's OPL balance is equal or greater than 32 million  (393ms) ✓ Liquity AG can't set addresses if CI's OPL balance is < 32 million  (367ms) Connecting OPLToken to LCF, CI and OPLStaking
-      ✓ sets the correct LQTYToken address in LQTYStaking (1866ms) ✓ sets the correct LQTYToken address in LockupContractFactory ✓ sets the correct LQTYToken address in CommunityIssuance (203ms)
+      ✓ sets the correct OPLToken address in OPLStaking (1866ms) ✓ sets the correct OPLToken address in LockupContractFactory ✓ sets the correct OPLToken address in CommunityIssuance (203ms)

   Contract: During the initial lockup period
-    LQTY transfer during first year after LQTY deployment ✓ Liquity multisig can not transfer LQTY to a LC that was deployed directly (105ms) ✓ Liquity multisig can not transfer to an EOA or Liquity system contracts (302ms) ✓ Liquity multisig can not approve any EOA or Liquity system contract to spend their LQTY (546ms) ✓ Liquity multisig can not increaseAllowance for any EOA or Liquity contract (285ms) ✓ Liquity multisig can not decreaseAllowance for any EOA or Liquity contract (338ms) ✓ Liquity multisig can not be the sender in a transferFrom() call ✓ Liquity multisig can not stake their LQTY in the staking contract ✓ Anyone (other than Liquity multisig) can transfer LQTY to LCs deployed by anyone through the Factory (359ms) ✓ Anyone (other than Liquity multisig) can transfer LQTY to LCs deployed by anyone directly (141ms) ✓ Anyone (other than liquity multisig) can transfer to an EOA (106ms) ✓ Anyone (other than liquity multisig) can approve any EOA or to spend their LQTY ✓ Anyone (other than liquity multisig) can increaseAllowance for any EOA or Liquity contract (244ms) ✓ Anyone (other than liquity multisig) can decreaseAllowance for any EOA or Liquity contract (693ms) ✓ Anyone (other than liquity multisig) can be the sender in a transferFrom() call (62ms) ✓ Anyone (other than liquity AG) can stake their LQTY in the staking contract Lockup Contract Factory negative tests
+    OPL transfer during first year after OPL deployment ✓ Liquity multisig can not transfer OPL to a LC that was deployed directly (105ms) ✓ Liquity multisig can not transfer to an EOA or Liquity system contracts (302ms) ✓ Liquity multisig can not approve any EOA or Liquity system contract to spend their OPL (546ms) ✓ Liquity multisig can not increaseAllowance for any EOA or Liquity contract (285ms) ✓ Liquity multisig can not decreaseAllowance for any EOA or Liquity contract (338ms) ✓ Liquity multisig can not be the sender in a transferFrom() call ✓ Liquity multisig can not stake their OPL in the staking contract ✓ Anyone (other than Liquity multisig) can transfer OPL to LCs deployed by anyone through the Factory (359ms) ✓ Anyone (other than Liquity multisig) can transfer OPL to LCs deployed by anyone directly (141ms) ✓ Anyone (other than liquity multisig) can transfer to an EOA (106ms) ✓ Anyone (other than liquity multisig) can approve any EOA or to spend their OPL ✓ Anyone (other than liquity multisig) can increaseAllowance for any EOA or Liquity contract (244ms) ✓ Anyone (other than liquity multisig) can decreaseAllowance for any EOA or Liquity contract (693ms) ✓ Anyone (other than liquity multisig) can be the sender in a transferFrom() call (62ms) ✓ Anyone (other than liquity AG) can stake their OPL in the staking contract Lockup Contract Factory negative tests
-      ✓ deployLockupContract(): reverts when LQTY token address is not set (197ms) Transferring LQTY to LCs
+      ✓ deployLockupContract(): reverts when OPL token address is not set (197ms) Transferring OPL to LCs
-      ✓ Liquity multisig can transfer LQTY (vesting) to lockup contracts they deployed (198ms) ✓ Liquity multisig can transfer LQTY to lockup contracts deployed by anyone (1798ms) Deploying new LCs
+      ✓ Liquity multisig can transfer OPL (vesting) to lockup contracts they deployed (198ms) ✓ Liquity multisig can transfer OPL to lockup contracts deployed by anyone (1798ms) Deploying new LCs
-      ✓ LQTY Deployer can deploy LCs through the Factory (46ms) ✓ Liquity multisig can deploy LCs through the Factory ✓ Anyone can deploy LCs through the Factory (80ms) ✓ LQTY Deployer can deploy LCs directly (44ms)
+      ✓ OPL Deployer can deploy LCs through the Factory (46ms) ✓ Liquity multisig can deploy LCs through the Factory ✓ Anyone can deploy LCs through the Factory (80ms) ✓ OPL Deployer can deploy LCs directly (44ms)
       ✓ Liquity multisig can deploy LCs directly (45ms) ✓ Anyone can deploy LCs directly (46ms)
       ✓ Anyone can deploy LCs with unlockTime = one year from deployment, directly and through factory (102ms) ✓ Anyone can deploy LCs with unlockTime > one year from deployment, directly and through factory (187ms) ✓ No one can deploy LCs with unlockTime < one year from deployment, directly or through factory (100ms) Withdrawal Attempts on LCs before unlockTime has passed ✓ Liquity multisig can't withdraw from a funded LC they deployed for another beneficiary through the Factory before the unlockTime
         ✓ Liquity multisig can't withdraw from a funded LC that someone else deployed before the unlockTime (52ms) ✓ Beneficiary can't withdraw from their funded LC before the unlockTime (219ms)